Hot band sound

 The paper is structured as follows.
-We first introduce the spinless fermion chains that will be considered in this paper and discuss their charge transport properties.
+We first motivate our approach before introducing the charge-conserving lattice models that will be considered in this paper.
 We then formulate a variational problem for minimizing the decay of the charge current in this family of models, and present a class of exact solutions to this variational problem.
-Finally, we simulate the resulting ``optimal models'' numerically, and show that they exhibit signatures of both band sound and many-body quantum chaos at infinite temperature.
+Finally, we simulate the resulting ``optimal models'' numerically, and show that they exhibit signatures of both hot band sound and many-body quantum chaos.